GlaceAuPlutonium/Wayfire-Dotfiles/README.md

 My personal Wayfire rice dotfiles.
 Wayfire is a 3D Wayland compositor.

-**THIS IS A SEPARATE BRANCH FOR MY NIRI SETUP.
+### **THIS IS A SEPARATE BRANCH FOR MY NIRI SETUP.
 CHECK MAIN BRANCH FOR WAYFIRE DOTS**

 ## **What is this place**
 This is a repo I use to keep track of my progress as I improve my system.
 Feel free to use the dots if you like them :)

-I am currently doing all of that on a Void Linux installation running on a 2015 11.6" Lenovo Yoga, with a Celeron N2840, hence the reason I'm trying to keep this light.
+This Niri setup is currently being run in a Void Linux installation running on a Lenovo ThinkCentre M715q 10VG, with an AMD PRO A10-9700E (and Radeon R7 iGPU).

-This repository isn't only for the dotfiles, I also keep track of what I have to do on a general level on my system (see TODO.md below).
+This repository isn't only for the dotfiles, I also keep track of what I have to do on a general level on my system (see TODO.md below). // need to rewrite

-**The files in this repo are designed for my machine, additionnal tinkering may be required to have something that fits your system.** For example, the EWW sidebar is designed to fit in a 1366x768 screen, it might look too small in a 1080p+ screen.
+**The files in this repo are designed for my machine, additionnal tinkering may be required to have something that fits your system.**

 ### Quick access